-The Association for Public Art (aPA), the nation’s first private, non-profit public art organization, seeks an experienced fundraising professional to manage and strengthen a comprehensive development and membership program and related activities.
+The Association for Public Art (aPA), founded in 1872 as the nation’s first private, non-profit public art organization, seeks an experienced fundraising professional to oversee an aggressive development and membership program and related activities.

-- Work closely with the Executive Director & Chief Curator and Board Development Committee to foster donor cultivation and relationships
+- Work closely with the aPA Board Development Committee to foster donor cultivation and relationships

-- Carry out prospect research and write effective fundraising communications, proposals, and reports
+- Carry out prospect research and write effective fundraising communications, proposals and reports

-- Effective record-keeping, and organizational skills
+- Effective record keeping and organizational skills

 - Exceptional and persuasive interpersonal skills and experience working as a team member